-Table 2-1 Entitlements Checklist
+Table 2-1 Entitlements Checklist Linnenteine Chechulor

 Details Enable the driver to support entitlements The driver must be configured to listen for entitlement events.
 You enable the driver by modifying the driver filter to add the DirXML-EntitlementRef attribute to the User class.
 The following drivers are already enabled for entitlements.
 You do not need to complete this task for these drivers: Active Directory GroupWise LDAP Linux and UNIX Lotus Notes RACF For enablement instructions, see Chapter 3, "Enabling Entitlements on a Driver," on page 15.
 Create entitlements Entitlements represent resources in connected systems.
 When creating an entitlement, you create it on the driver that is associated with the connected system where the entitlement's resource is located.
-For instructions, see Chapter 4, "Creating Entitlements," on page 17.
-Create policies to support the Entitlements are implemented by adding new driver policies or modifying existing policies. entitlements For instructions, see Chapter 5, "Creating Policies to Support Entitlements," on page 27.
+For instructions, see Chapter 4, "Creating Entitlements," on page 19.
+Create policies to support the entitlements Entitlements are implemented by adding new driver policies or modifying existing policies.
+For instructions, see Chapter 5, "Creating Policies to Support Entitlements," on page 29.

-Details agent • The entitlement agent is responsible for granting or revoking entitlements for users.
-You can use any of the following entitlement agents: entue Entitlements Service Driver: Manages entitlements based on events that occur in the Identity Vault.
-For instructions, see the Identity Manager 3.6 Driver for Role-Based Entitlements: Implementation Guide (http://www.novell.com/documentation/ idm36drivers/entitlements/data/bktitle.html).
+Details Set up an entitlement agent to manage the The entitlement agent is responsible for granting or revoking entitlements for users.
+You can use any of the following entitlement agents: entitlements • Entitlements Service Driver: Manages entitlements based on events that occur in the Identity Vault.
+For instructions, see the Identity Manager 4.0.1 Driver for Role-Based Entitlements: Implementation Guide.
 User Application Roles-Based Provisioning: Manages entitlements based on roles that are assigned to users.
-For instructions, see the Identity Manager Roles Based Provisioning Module 3.6.1 documentation (http://www.novell.com/documentation/ idmrbpm361/). • User Application Workflow-Based Provisioning: Manages entitlements through provisioning workflows.
-For instructions, see the Identity Manager Roles Based Provisioning Module 3.6.1 documentation (http://www.novell.com/documentation/idmrbpm361).
+User Application Workflow-Based Provisioning: Manages entitlements through provisioning workflows.

-Enabling Entitlements on a Driver
+3 Enabling Entitlements on a Driver